yarixer/YanixPanel/README.md

 #### 4) Create the container in the Admin panel

-Open the admin panel, go to **Create container**, select your template, and fill the form (including any placeholders).
+Open the admin panel, go to **Create container**, select your template, and fill the form (including any placeholders). `SERVER_ID` is the name of the container.

 #### 5) Done